The University of Michigan Law School

 We have a staff that includes 10 attorney-counselors, who use their broad legal experience to advise students about the full range of professional opportunities.
 Both when the market is flourishing and when it contracts, Michigan’s robust recruiting program and the depth of its counselors’ expertise serve students exceptionally well.

-Learn more about career placement and bar passage at Michigan Law
+Learn more about career placement at Michigan Law

 Tuition and Aid